-London is expensive.
+London can be expensive.
 That’s a fact.
 House prices and rent prices are higher than the rest of the UK.
 I won’t try to deny that.
-However, what annoys me is when people say that living in London is ‘unaffordable’, especially when discussing anything other than housing prices.
+However, what annoys me is when people say that living in London is ‘unaffordable’ when discussing anything other than housing prices.

-So today I’ve decided to share with you some of my little secrets for living in London for cheap.
+So today I’ve decided to share with you some of my little secrets about living in London for cheap.

 Let’s start with an important one – transport.
 London is a big place, and inevitably you’re going to need to take some sort of public transport, namely the tube or bus.

 Firstly, an obvious one, but make sure you have an oyster card.
 Fares are cheaper than individual tickets and prices are capped lower per day.